-She was elected Mayor for a one-year term at the Statutory Meeting of Council on 14 November 2012 and re-elected as Mayor in 2013 and 2014.
+Cr Bob Merriman AM was elected Mayor for a one-year term at the Ordinary Meeting of Council on Thursday 22 November 2018.

-The Mayor regularly writes a column in the local newspapers The Echo and the Queenscliffe Herald.
-This column is a great read, with snippets of local achievements in the Borough, updates on local issues and advice on upcoming activities.
+The Mayor regularly writes a column for local newspapers The Bellarine Times, The Geelong Echo, The Queenscliffe Herald and the The Rip.
+This column is also available on Council's website here, and is a great read, with snippets of local achievements in the Borough, updates on local issues and advice on upcoming activities.

-Refer to the Current councillors page of this website for further information on Cr Cameron.
+Refer to the Current Councillors page of this website for further information on Cr Merriman.